 - Misaligned teeth – even though misaligned teeth are best to correct with orthodontic treatment, you can achieve a beautiful smile without the process.
 Oral veneers can cover the misaligned teeth to make them look more symmetrical and aligned than they are.

 As you would have it, most dental appliances come in different types.
 This ensures that they cater for all patients’ needs as well as preferences.
 Veneers differ mostly based on the material used to make them.
 The different types include:

 - Composite resin – they are made with resin material.
 They can be generated for immediate use, even within a single dental appointment.
 They are relatively inexpensive, compared to porcelain veneers.

 - All-porcelain – they are the most cosmetically-appealing options.
 They feature porcelain material.
 It is not only tooth-colored but resists stains better than resin veneers.
 This means that they do not change color quickly.
 Besides, they are more long-lasting than composite veneers.

 Does Everyone Qualify For Veneers?

-The popularity of oral veneers has increased today, following the trends of cosmetic dentistry.
+The popularity of oral veneers has increased today, following the trends of cosmetic dentist Bellaire.
 However, dental veneers are not fit for everyone.
 Even though they are a cosmetic procedure, a dentist has to clear you before you get the veneers.
 Some of the holdbacks include:

 - Tooth decay – a decayed tooth cannot be covered with an oral veneer, at least, until it is treated.
 Still, it usually depends on the strength of the tooth even after treatment.

 - Oral infections – problems like gingivitis may hold you back from dental veneers.
-However, you have to talk to your dentist about it first.
+However, you have to talk to your dentist in Bellaire about it first.